adm2018/curium/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/curiumd`
-Configuration file:  `/etc/curiumcore/curium.conf`
+Configuration file:  `/etc/curium/curium.conf`
 Data directory:      `/var/lib/curiumd`
 PID file:            `/var/run/curiumd/curiumd.pid` (OpenRC and Upstart) or `/var/lib/curiumd/curiumd.pid` (systemd)
 Lock file:           `/var/lock/subsys/curiumd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the curiumcore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the curiumcore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the curium user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the curium user and group.
 Access to curium-cli and other curiumd rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/curiumd`
-Configuration file:  `~/Library/Application Support/CuriumCore/curium.conf`
+Configuration file:  `~/Library/Application Support/Curium/curium.conf`
-Data directory:      `~/Library/Application Support/CuriumCore`
+Data directory:      `~/Library/Application Support/Curium`
-Lock file:           `~/Library/Application Support/CuriumCore/.lock`
+Lock file:           `~/Library/Application Support/Curium/.lock`

 4. Installing Service Configuration
 -----------------------------------